Overview

 Project setup

-Follow the React Quickstart using the Custom setup path: Ethereum (EVM) with Wagmi and viem.
+Follow the JS SDK Quickstart to initialize a Next.js app with Dynamic.
 Scaffold a Next.js app withcreate-next-app and mirror the provider wiring from the quickstart or the GitHub repository.

 In the Dynamic dashboard, enable Ethereum under Chains & Networks, enable Embedded wallets under Wallets, and add your app’s origin under Security → Allowed Origins.